GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/genai-website-mod/README.md

    │ ├── faq.html                      # Template for the FAQ page
    │ ├── home.html                     # Template for the home page
    │ └── magi.html                     # Template for the Magi search results
+   │ └── magi-video.html               # Template for the Ask Video search results

    └── utils/                          # Utility modules for the application │  ├── blog_utils.py                # Utilities for managing blog content